-By default, when you request a resource from the server using Curl, it downloads the resource and displays its contents to the screen.
-If you want Curl to save the downloaded resource to disk, you must explicitly tell Curl to do so using one of the --output (-o) or --remote-name (-O) command-line options.
-The file will be saved in the current working directory.
+By default, when you request a resource from the server using Curl, it downloads the resource and displays its contents on the screen.
+When using Curl, you must explicitly request that the downloaded resource be saved to disk by using the --output (-o) or --remote-name (-O) command-line options.
+The file will be saved to the current directory that you are working in.
 To save the file in a different directory, change the working directory before running the Curl command.
 If the file already exists, it will be overwritten.

 Curl Download File Syntax